 Welcome to Europe Direct Cumbria Treadmill Fitness – A Project Review

-In 2005 European Commission started creating a new network of local information centres in all member states called EUROPE DIRECT.
+It’s now 2017, and 2018 fast approaching, back in 2005 European Commission started creating a new network of local information centres in all member states called EUROPE DIRECT.
 As a sole result of a competition and the latest review, we have been granted the status of Europe Direct Relay in North West England.
-The main objective of the network is to provide comprehensive information, advice, assistance and answers to questions on European Union’s legislation, policies, programmes, treadmills and funding opportunities.
+The main objective of the network is to provide comprehensive information, advice, assistance and answers to questions on European Union’s legislation, policies, programs, treadmills and funding opportunities.
 It also gives the European citizens an opportunity to provide feedback for the institutions in the form of questions, opinions and suggestions.
 As part of that network, Cumbria Europe Direct will provide a local service that will:

 - Establish the service in Cumbria with appropriate staffing in place